Clubs and associations

 A list of organisations that are currently approved by DPI is available for R-Licence applicants to check their eligibility.

-Download Form I - Application to register as an Approved Hunting Organisation (AHO) (PDF, 156.91 KB).
+Download and submit Form I - Application to become an Approved Hunting Organisation (AHO) (PDF, 99.81 KB) to seek approval.

 AHOs and hunter education

-AHOs are able to apply for registration as a Hunter LEAP Provider to deliver the R-Licence Accreditation Course and other courses under Hunter LEAP (Learning, Education and Accreditation Program).
+AHOs may also become Hunter LEAP Providers, which allows the club or organisation to deliver the R-Licence Accreditation Course and other courses under Hunter LEAP (Learning, Education and Accreditation Program).

 Visit Education & training for hunters for more information.